 We may collect personal data in a variety of ways including:

 - Information you give us.
 This is information about you that you give us by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
-It includes information that you provide when you register for an account, list tickets for sale, buy or sell tickets via our site, sign up for ticket alerts, subscribe to our newsletter, contact our customer services team, or get in touch with us on social media.
+It includes information that you provide when you register for an account, complete our “get in touch” form on our website, list tickets for sale, buy or sell tickets via our site, sign up for ticket alerts, subscribe to our newsletter, contact our customer services team, or get in touch with us on social media.

 - Information you give us when you report a problem with our site, a ticket transaction or another user

 - Information we collect automatically when you use our service.
+This would include personal data held in respect of a ticket when you are selling through Tixel and use our ticket scanning technology.
 With regard to each of your visits to our site we may, independently or through third-party data analytics tools or services such as Google Analytics, automatically collect information as you use our services.

 - Information we receive from other sources.
 We work closely with third parties, for example our event partners and/or primary ticketing companies who may provide us with information about you in order for us to authenticate the tickets you have listed on our site, or in some cases public databases.